About Langlade County

 Property & Public Records

-The Langlade County Register of Deeds, located at 800 Clermont Street, Antigo, WI 54409, maintains land and property records for the county and can be reached at (715) 627-6206.
+Langlade County Register of Deeds, located at 800 Clermont Street, Antigo, WI 54409, maintains land and property records for Langlade County and can be contacted through the office’s website.
 The Register of Deeds office records and preserves documents including warranty deeds, quit claim deeds, mortgages, land contracts, liens, easements, plat maps, surveys, and various other real estate instruments.
 Wisconsin law requires recording of most real property transfers to establish chain of title and provide public notice.

-- The office provides public access to land records during regular business hours, and many records are available through the county's online document search system.
+- The office provides public access to land records during regular business hours, and many records are available through Langlade County's online document search system.

 - While searching is free, there are fees for printing or downloading documents.